-Before ten years ago, when I was new to the world of Ubuntu Linux, I was so confused about many things about how to do this and that.
-Among all those, how to install software in Ubuntu Linux is one of them.
-As a beginner, you also faced this sort of problem, especially when there are many more options available for installing and removing software in Ubuntu Linux.
+Ten years ago, when I was new to the world of Ubuntu Linux, I was so confused about many things about how to do this and that.
+Among all those, how to install the software in Ubuntu Linux is one of them.
+As a beginner, you also face this sort of problem, especially when many more options are available for installing and removing software in Ubuntu Linux.

 How To Install Software in Ubuntu Linux

 For making this tutorial, I am using Ubuntu Gnome Desktop Environment.
-But this tutorial is also applicable for other Ubuntu-based Linux distros like Elementary OS, Linux Mint, Linux Deepin, Peppermint, etc.
+But this tutorial is also applicable to other Ubuntu-based Linux distros like Elementary OS, Linux Mint, Linux Deepin, Peppermint, etc.

 1. How To Install Software in Ubuntu Using Software Center

 Voila!
-You have just learned how to install software in Ubuntu Linux via the software center.
+You have just learned how to install the software in Ubuntu Linux via the software center.

-Extra Important Tips: There are lots of application which are closed source proprietary software but does not come by default in the Ubuntu software center.
+Extra Important Tips: There are lots of application that are closed-source proprietary software but does not come by default in the Ubuntu software center.
 That software only comes through enabling the Canonical Partner repository.
 In my tutorial on Best Things To Do After Installing Ubuntu, I have shown how to enable the Canonical partner repository to access more software.

 To do so, search for software & update.
 In the other software tab, enables “Canonical Partners.”

-Now you know how to install software in Ubuntu Linux using the software center.
-How about uninstalling the software you have just installed.
+Now you know how to install the software in Ubuntu Linux using the software center.
+How about uninstalling the software you have just installed?
 Removing software from the Ubuntu software center is also very easy and straightforward.
-In the software center, click on the install tab, and you can see all the installed applications list with the removal option, click on remove, and it’s done.
+In the software center, click on the install tab, and you can see all the installed applications listed with the removal option, click on remove, and it’s done.

 2. How To Install Software in Ubuntu Using .deb Files

 Installing software in Ubuntu using .deb files is very easy and similar to a .exe file in the Windows system.
 Many software providers offer their applications in a .deb file.
-You have to download the .deb file from the software-specific vendor and double click on it, which will take you in the Ubuntu software center with an option of install button.
+You have to download the .deb file from the software-specific vendor and double-click on it, which will take you to the Ubuntu software center with an option to install a button.

-There are many options available for .deb packages management.
+There are many options available for .deb package management.
 You can check out my previous tutorial on all the Possible Ways to Install deb Packages in Ubuntu Linux.

 3. Install Software Using Flatpak

 Basically, there are a few universal package management for the Linux environment, namely Snaps – created by Canonical, AppImage, and Flatpak from Fedora.
-All these software management systems provide a universal package installing environment irrespective of what Linux distribution you are using.
+All these software management systems provide a universal installation environment irrespective of your Linux distribution.

-All the new versions of Ubuntu and Linux Mint come preinstalled with Flatpak support.
+All the new Ubuntu and Linux Mint versions come preinstalled with Flatpak support.
 But you need to install in on an older version if you want to use Flatpak.